 What Is Dash?

-Dash is an open source framework for building data visualization interfaces.
-Released in 2017 as a Python library, it’s grown to include implementations for R and Julia.
+Dash is an open-source framework for building data visualization interfaces.
+Released in 2017 as a Python library, it’s grown to include implementations for R, Julia, and F#.
 Dash helps data scientists build analytical web applications without requiring advanced web development knowledge.

 Three technologies constitute the core of Dash: